MAJOR EXPLORATION FAQ

 Click Here to find more information.

-Toggle ItemCan I Double Major?Second majors (exclusive of some language second majors) are rare and must be approved by the college advisement center supervisor and the dean of the college responsible for the primary major.
+Toggle ItemCan I Double Major?Second majors (exclusive of some language second majors) are rare and must be approved by the college advisement center supervisors involved and the dean of the college responsible for the primary major.

 Toggle ItemWhat are BYU’s Most Popular Majors?1.
 Exercise Science